 A cot is available to rest if a student is feeling ill.
-As a rule, children in the primary who are ill or not feeling well will only use the cot at the discretion of the nurse or primary office personnel.
+As a rule, children in the intermediate school who are ill or not feeling well will only use the cot at the discretion of the nurse or intermediate school office personnel.